St. Andrew's Church, Bengaluru: Scottish heritage

 St. Andrews's known as the St. Andrew's Kirk followed Scottish customs, such as western music, classical Scottish square dancing, Burns’ night, celebrating St. Andrew's day, etc. St. Andrew's Church Bangalore, along with 3 other St. Andrew's Churches in India were being governed by the Colonial and Continental Committee of the Church of Scotland.
 After Indian independence in 1947, the number of Scottish families living in the city declined.
 Eventually, in September 1959, the church was transferred to the Church of South India, when Rev. P J Child was the last Scottish minister of the congregation.

 Bell Tower

 In 2005, the clock tower of St. Andrew's developed a tilt after heavy rains.
 The Bishop of Bangalore approached the Bishop of Madras, who sent well known architect Joseph Durairaj to study the damage.
 Other structural engineers had deemed the clock tower to be unsafe and suggested it be brought down.
 However Durairaj suggested that the tower was safe and could be restored structurally.
 The bell tower and the portico had been damaged by wear and tear, and exposure to rains, with the foundation sinking and the tower developing an incline.
-The Bishop constituted a Church Renovation Implementation Committee, taking advise from the professors of Structural Engineering from the Indian Institute of Science.
+The Bishop constituted a Church Renovation Implementation Committee, taking advice from the professors of Structural Engineering from the Indian Institute of Science.
 Restoration work was undertaken, and the completed just in time for the church to celebrate its 142 years on 26 November 2006.